lee2sman/p4va-spring2019/week5/README.md

 - [Brian Mackern](http://bri.uy/)
 - [Bunny Rogers and Filip Olszewski](https://rhizome.org/editorial/2019/feb/14/an-ice-palace-in-queens/)

-# Continued work on your own drawing software
-- in-class studio time
-- testing of your code by your classmates
+## Resource for art and new media events in NYC

+I publish an ongoing updated list of art and technology events happening in the New York City area called [DART](http://dart.fyi).

+# BASIC DRAWING TOOL EXAMPLE

+[HERE](https://editor.p5js.org/2sman/sketches/hXhUGMhTp)

 # Homework

+## Draft of Drawing Tool
 Create a draft version of your Drawing Tool.
 - see [week 4 notes](../week4/) for the list of project requirements.
 - We will be doing user testing in class.
 - Create a draft version of your tool.
 Submit your code and a (good) example drawing made with it that shows off the capability of your tool.

-# BASIC DRAWING TOOL EXAMPLE

-[HERE](https://editor.p5js.org/2sman/sketches/hXhUGMhTp)

-## Resource

-I publish an ongoing updated list of art and technology events happening in the New York City area called [DART](http://dart.fyi).
+(Use screenshot or save the canvas)

 ## Reading Response
 Read two of the following: